nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![light bulb button](images/ClickLightBulb.png) |   ![tips window](images/TipsWindow.png)

-To view the tips in the [wide layout](#responsive-ui-when-window-resizing), simple click and select the application you would like to view the tips for.
+To view the tips in the [wide layout](#responsive-ui-when-window-resizing), simply click and select the application you would like to view the tips for.
 The tips will appear in the right panel.

 ![Tips Panel](images/TipsPanel.png)
 ### 6.5.
 Finding your internships: